cnwachukwu5/High-Efficiency-Adaptive-Data-Streaming-for-IoT-Service-Framework/README.md

-# High Efficiency Adaptive Data Streaming for IoT Service Framework
+# High Efficiency Adaptive Data Streaming for IoT Service Framework - Caching Node

 Internet of Things (IoT) nodes transfer continous stream of data to cloud-based servers.
 Due to network congestion, there are packet losses, resulting to incomplete or corrupt data transfers.
 To avoid loss of data packets, a caching mechanism is required between the IoT nodes and cloud-servers.